mhmdcs/octonyah-cms/README.md

 ### Content Management System (CMS)
 - CRUD operations for videos (video podcasts and documentaries)
+- **Soft delete functionality** - Videos are soft-deleted (marked with `deletedAt` timestamp) instead of being permanently removed, allowing for recovery and audit trails
+  - Soft-deleted videos are automatically excluded from all queries
+  - Redis cache and Elasticsearch index are immediately cleared when a video is soft-deleted
+  - Automatic cleanup job permanently deletes videos soft-deleted more than 90 days ago
 - **Video importing from external platforms** (YouTube support built-in, extensible for other platforms)
   - Automatic metadata extraction (title, description, duration, thumbnail, tags)
   - Platform thumbnail URLs stored directly (no download - YouTube thumbnails are CDN-hosted and reliable)